jaytrial1/study-simplify/context.md

 ---

-## 4. DeepSeek AI Integration & Chat Functionality
+## 4. Gemini 2 Flash Lite API Integration & Chat Functionality

 ### 4.1 Chat Initiation & AI Request
 - **Workflow:**
   1. **User Action:**
-     - User selects one or multiple questions via the “/” command.
+     - The user selects one or multiple questions via the “/” command.
-     - Optionally adds additional context in the chat input.
+     - Optionally, the user provides additional context in the chat.
   2. **Backend Processing:**
-     - Locate and extract text from the selected PDF(s) using the above endpoints.
+     - Locate and extract text from the selected PDF(s).
-     - Combine the extracted text with a pre-built prompt template.
+     - Merge the extracted text with a pre-built prompt template.
-     - Append any user-provided message.
+     - Append any additional user message.
   3. **AI Call:**
-     - Send the full prompt to the DeepSeek AI API.
+     - Send the complete prompt to the **Gemini 2 Flash Lite API**.
-     - Receive the AI-generated answer.
+     - Receive and return the AI-generated response.
-  4. **Response:**
-     - Return the AI response to the frontend for display.

 - **API Endpoint:**
   `POST /api/ai/query`
-  *Request Body Example:*
+  *Example Request Body:*
   ```json
   {
       "grade": "bcom",